regulaforensics/FaceSDK-WebService-Docs/installation/general.md

 Heartbeats will **continue** and as soon as the License **becomes** valid again, the operation of the webservice will restore **automatically**.
 In case there is **no** Internet connection when the request is sent, the result will be **TIMEOUT**.

+### Connect to license service via HTTP proxy

+If you host our solution in an isolated private environment, you can specify HTTP proxy via  `HTTPS_PROXY` env variable.
+Proxy will be used by webservice to connect to license service.

+{% hint style="warning" %}
+Do not specify protocol prefix in proxy URL.
+Instead `HTTPS_PROXY=http(s)://host:port` use `HTTPS_PROXY=host:port`.
+{% endhint %}

+{% hint style="info" %}
+If you use your own tls certs, place them in `/etc/ssl/certs` folder in linux and docker envs.
+{% endhint %}

 ## Proxy Guard

 **Regula Face SDK** is **not** general HTTP webserver, that handles hundreds of request per second.
 Typical processing takes up to a few seconds, so we can call it CPU intensive.
 Considering that typical instance has 1-4 workers, we need to carefully manage workers time.
 One of the main sources of **waisting** worker's processing time is **slow clients** problem.
 When webservice receives request from client with a **slow** internet connection, free worker start receiving that request.
 The worker will be bottlenecked by the speed of the client connection, and it will be blocked **until** the slow client finishes sending **large** ID image.
 Being blocked means that this worker process can **not** handle any other request in the meantime, it’s just there, **idle**, waiting to receive the entire request, so it can start really processing it.